Ring Service Area & Coverage Map

 To learn more about Ring's security cameras, check out our in-depth review and guide of Ring's lineup of cameras.

-Ring offers two monitoring options for Ring Alarm: professional and self-monitoring.
+Ring offers two monitoring plans for Ring Alarm: professional and self-monitoring.

 Self-monitoring is free, but it lacks police dispatch and if you have security cameras, they won't be able to record.
 It also lacks cellular backup.